Martin Scanlan, Boston College, USA.

 - Eric Hanushek, Stanford University, USA.

-- Alma Harris, Institute of Education, London, UK.
+- Alma Harris, University of Bath, UK.

 - John Hattie, University of Melbourne, Australia.